epi-project/brane-disaster-tweets-example/README.md

 ```bash
 brane run -d <DFS_FOLDER> pipeline.bs
 ```
-The following picture shows a example that our package uses the pipeline.bs to run the whole pipeline in the Kubernetes cluster.
+The following picture shows an example that our package uses the pipeline.bs to run the whole pipeline in the Kubernetes cluster.
 ![Example Runs On Kubernetes cluster](WX20220603-195559.png)
 NOTE: Brane may print some warnings about serialization issues to the console.
 However, the pipeline can run till the end without issues.